 - Add almond milk, spinach and mint leaves to blender; blend well.

-- Slice banana and it along with the mango into the blender; blend well.
+- Break banana into pieces and it along with the mango into the blender; blend well.

 - Add ice if a thicker consistency is desired.